-Monte and the team at Rapid Lawn Landscape Solutions in Regina Saskatchewan, understand that good commercial landscape design is part form and part function.
+Monte and the team at Rapid Lawn Landscape Solutions Ltd. in Regina Saskatchewan, understand that good commercial landscape design is part form and part function.
 In our latest blog we wanted to share an article on the basics of good commercial landscape design, from Regina commercial landscapers you can trust.
 In our latest blog, Monte wanted to share this article on Golf Course Management and irrigation shutdown!

 Finding success in the turf industry requires having the ability to think ahead.
 Even as the golf season continues full bore in the northern half of North America, superintendents are preparing for the close of their golf season.